 That was what we knew yet it is still going on.
 The claim backlog is the direct result of two major storms colliding.
 A congress that was not concerned with the number of casualties who would need to go to the VA and a military with no plan to address the redeployments of young troops.
 The truth is they were willing to accept the loss of their lives due to enemy forces as well as being wounded by them, but they were not asked if they were willing to suffer because the government was not ready for them.
 To ask them to come home after care was denied while in the military is reprehensible but it is not new as we can see by what the Vietnam Veterans faced yet they still wait for help, for healing, for justice and care this nation promised them at the same time they fight to make sure no veteran from another war has to suffer the way they did.
 In the claim backlog pile are new veterans but along with them are veterans waiting and suffering for all these years.
 Some may say they can wait longer than but considering we lose 18 veterans a day to suicide, time is running out and the pile will get smaller because more will die waiting.

-Posted by Chaplain Kathie on Dec 18 2010, With 0 Reads, Filed under Veterans Affairs.
+Posted by GPD on December 18, 2010, With 3111 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.